MicrosoftDocs/security/zero-trust/add-saas-apps.md

 Many organizations rely on SaaS apps to run business workflows.
 The ease of use, cost effectiveness, and scalability makes it a viable solution for organizations to adopt.
 Because of the amount information and access to valuable resources these apps have, proper measures must be in place to secure these business-critical apps.

+Azure Active Directory (Azure AD) is the Microsoft cloud-based identity and access management service.
+Azure AD provides secure authentication and authorization solutions so that customers, partners, and employees can access the applications they need.
+With Azure AD, [conditional access](/azure/active-directory/conditional-access/overview), [multi-factor authentication](/azure/active-directory/authentication/concept-mfa-howitworks), [single-sign on](/azure/active-directory/hybrid/how-to-connect-sso), and [automatic user provisioning](/azure/active-directory/app-provisioning/user-provisioning) make identity and access management easy and secure.

-Add apps in Azure Active Directory (Azure AD) so that you can monitor and configure access for applications in the cloud.
+Add apps in Azure AD so that you can monitor and configure access for applications in the cloud.
 Azure AD has an application gallery which is a collection of SaaS apps that have been pre-integrated with Azure AD.
 You can also choose to add your own custom apps.
 For more information, see [Five steps for integrating all your apps with Azure AD](/azure/active-directory/fundamentals/five-steps-to-full-application-integration-with-azure-ad).

 After adding apps to Azure AD, you can configure how apps are accessed by including them in the scope of your Zero Trust identity and device access policies.